Alfonso X el Sabio and the Cantigas de Sta. María.

 2. it provided greater variety of metre/ versification and wealth of vocabulary and imagery;

-3. Alfonso’s early years were spent in Galicia;
+3. Some of Alfonso’s early years were spent in Galicia;

 4. Galician-Portuguese was already practiced in his father’s court;